 Guest Students Have you ever wanted to sit in on a seminary class and gain some theological education but not worry about doing homework, taking exams, or writing papers?
 Guest students are welcome to “audit” any regularly offered class at Memphis Theological Seminary.
 If you have a desire to learn and to participate in theological education, but not as a credit earning student, you should consider this option.
 Guest students attend the scheduled classes, and learn alongside degree seeking students, but are not responsible for graded assignments.
 Some guest students may take a set schedule of classes and can earn a certificate, such as the Netters Certificate in Theological Education, or the Faith and Health Certificate.
-Guest students pay a $400 “auditors fee,” and are not eligible for financial aid.
+Guest students pay a $410 “auditors fee,” and are not eligible for financial aid.
 For more information about registering as a guest student, please contact the Office of Admissions.

 Rev. Byron Forester

-Byron is a graduate of Bethel University (1974) and of Memphis Theological Seminary (2007).
-He serves as pastor of Hopewell Cumberland Presbyterian Church in Benton Co.
-MS and as Coordinator of Ministries for West Tennessee Presbytery.
-He participates and serves in several ministries to people who are unsheltered.
-Byron and his wife, Michelle Brown have three daughters.
+Byron is a graduate of Bethel College (1974) and of Memphis Theological Seminary (2007).
+He serves as pastor of the Newbern, TN Cumberland Presbyterian Church and the Roellen, TN Cumberland Presbyterian Church.
+Byron spends Monday mornings as a volunteer at Manna House, a place of hospitality for poor and unsheltered people, He and wife, Michelle Brown have three daughters.
 They live five blocks from MTS.